jonesahj/skilling-time/src/pages/blog/2016-12-17-be-a-pro-for-a-cause.md

 > Most for good organisations have just a few employees and a fairly small annual turn-over.

 These small organisations can really benefit from skilled professionals like you supporting them through pro bono work, as they may not have access to those skills otherwise, and it enables you as the professional to really get stuck in and see the value of your work.
+You can read more about the different types of pro bono opportunities, and the time required to do them well[ here, they range from one off opportunities to longer term commitments.](https://skillingtime.co.uk/blog/2016-12-17-making-time-to-do-good/)

 #### Charities and social enterprises are all dedicated to a 'cause'.

 A charity’s cause is essentially the area they focus their work on, the way they are making an impact in the world.
-The categories can get really small and niche but there are some broad areas which can help you direct your search for a charity to work with.
+The categories can get really small and niche but there are some broad areas which can help you direct your search for a charity that's looking for skills like yours, because the best pro bono opportunities are when there is an alignment of both passion for the cause and skills, which you can read more about[ here](https://skillingtime.co.uk/blog/2017-01-04-your-professional-skills-are-so-valuable/).
 And it's also worth pointing out that not all causes 'save the world', and that makes their impact no less valuable.

 > Arts and culture causes include museums, universities and theatres.